“Give us a true truth.”

 I am from picking cotton

-Composed by the poets of Eastside Neighborhood Services' Friendship Center in a session led by Julie Landsman, May, 2017
+By the Poets of Eastside Neighborhood Services' Friendship Center Adult Day in a session led by Julie Landsman, Minneapolis, May, 2017

 Ode to the Owl